coelacant1/CurlBashGUI/SECURITY.md

 ## Thank You

-We appreciate your efforts in responsibly disclosing security issues and helping to keep our Proxmox automation scripts secure.
+We appreciate your efforts in responsibly disclosing security issues and helping to keep our repository secure.
 If you have any questions or concerns, please contact us at the email address above.